tusharkkp/KuruKshetra_Datapilot/README.md

-# Polaris Data Whisperer - LLM-Based Data Analysis
+# Datapilot - LLM-Based Data Analysis

 A modern web application for AI-powered data analysis using CSV files and natural language queries.